DanielMckenzie/Nash_FPNs/README.md

         journal={arXiv preprint arXiv:2106.00906},
         year={2021}}

-Code for reproducing the experiments of Section 5.1 are in `Matrix-Games`.
-Code to reproduce the experiments of Section 5.2 are in `Traffic-Routing`.
+Code for reproducing the experiments of Section 5.1 are in `matrix-mames`.
+Code to reproduce the experiments of Section 5.2 are in `traffic-routing`.
 The Jupyter notebooks `N_FPN_Rock_Paper_Scissors` and `N_FPN_Toy_Traffic.ipynb` contain two tutorial-style examples of using N-FPNs.